sudorook/snippets/kodi.md

 The path of a folder containing music that has been scanned into the music library.
-This holds hash values of name, size, and timestamp for each folder and sub folder that is used to determine if the conents have changed and thererfore the music files need rescanning as part of library update.
+This holds hash values of name, size, and timestamp for each folder and sub folder that is used to determine if the contents have changed and therefore the music files need rescanning as part of library update.

 | Column Name | Data Type    | Description |